AnshumanDec2K/Python_Programming/README.md

 Basic Python programs
 Details will be in the demo ipynb files

-demo 1: Basic conditonal, iterational and jump statements
+demo1: Basic conditonal, iterational and jump statements

-demo 2: Basic arithmetic and reassignment operations
+demo2: Basic arithmetic and reassignment operations

-demo 3: String and it's operations
+demo3: String and it's operations

-demo 4: String formatting
+demo4: String formatting

+demo5: Basic Tuple, List and String operations